Danatts/nvim/README.md

 require'lspconfig'.<language_server_to_install>.setup{}
 ```

-3. Add the language server in [ lsp installer file ](lua/config/nvim-cmp.lua) for completion at
+3. Add the language server in [ cmp file ](lua/config/nvim-cmp.lua) for completion at
    the end of the file.